1. EN

 Community benefits

-When construction starts, this project will create jobs and support Lac La Biche businesses.
+The project created jobs and supported Lac La Biche businesses.
 By bringing more Alberta natural gas to the oilsands through the NGTL System, we are supporting growing energy needs from Alberta’s economy.
-The Project will deliver well-designed and constructed infrastructure that provides short-term and long-term economic benefits and strengthens the economy on a local, provincial and national level.
+The Project delivered well-designed and constructed infrastructure that provides short-term and long-term economic benefits and strengthens the economy on a local, provincial and national level.

-• Employment opportunities — Construction will require the services of equipment operators, welders, mechanics, truck drivers, labourers and more.
+• Employment opportunities — Construction required the services of equipment operators, welders, mechanics, truck drivers, labourers and more.

-• Business opportunities — Pipeline construction will create demand for local goods and services, including food and accommodation, hardware, industrial parts, automotive parts and servicing, fuel and more.
+• Business opportunities — Pipeline construction created demand for local goods and services, including food and accommodation, hardware, industrial parts, automotive parts and servicing, fuel and more.

-• Annual revenue to support local services — Project construction will result in tax payments to municipal, provincial and federal governments.
-When the Project is operational, annual tax payments will help support schools and hospitals, emergency services, recreation facilities, recycling programs and other local programs vital to sustaining communities.
+• Annual revenue to support local services — Project construction resulted in tax payments to municipal, provincial and federal governments.
+The projects annual tax payments will help support schools and hospitals, emergency services, recreation facilities, recycling programs and other local programs vital to sustaining communities.

-• Investments in local communities — Through our engagement with local communities, we will identify areas where we can help build stronger, more vibrant communities through initiatives with community partnerships in the areas of safety, community and environment.
+• Investments in local communities — Through our engagement with local communities, we identified areas where we can help build stronger, more vibrant communities through initiatives with community partnerships in the areas of safety, community and environment.

 Environmental considerations